Rhumbix/django-request-logging/README.md

 django-request-logging
 ==========================

-Plug django-request-logging into your Django project and you will have intuitive and color coded request/response payload logging, for both web requests and API requests
+Plug django-request-logging into your Django project and you will have intuitive and color coded request/response payload logging, for both web requests and API requests.
+Supports Django 1.8+.

 ## Installing